ccetc/CCETCNotificationBundle/Resources/doc/README.markdown

 Provides tools to generating, storing, and delivery application notificatons via e-mail and a "dashboard".

 ## Note
 This bundle is developed alongside our own forks of SonataAdminBundle, SonataUserBundle, FOSUserBundle, and SonataDoctrineORMAdminBundle.
 It has not been testing with the original versions of those bundles.
+It is a work in progress and has not yet been used in production.

 ## Features
 - Admin Interface for managing Notifications